Last Updated on

 Yet on mobile, this will be condensed to where the user sees one part of the page and sees more as they scroll.
 With this setup, it’s important that the order of the elements on the page (i.e. the hierarchy) is correct.

 You don’t want your product page to show sizing information first, then the Add to Cart button, then related products, then the actual product images and name.
-This can easily happen if you rely on automatic mobile responsiveness provided by your theme or ecommerce platform.
+This can easily happen if you rely on automatic mobile responsiveness provided by your theme or eCommerce platform.

 You need to put greater importance on the area above the fold in a mobile UI.
 This space is limited, and you need to grab your visitor’s attention right away.
 On product pages, for instance, you’ll usually want your images to show first, then pricing and product information.

-I always like to default to how Amazon does things when looking at ecommerce website best practices.
+I always like to default to how Amazon does things when looking at eCommerce website best practices.
 See how their product pages make good use of visual elements first, before sizing, product information, pricing, etc.

 5. Put search bar above the fold